 - If your dentist suggests treatment and you’re in any doubt, let them show you (using mirrors, x-rays or an intraoral camera) why it should be done.
 Of course, if you’re not ready (yet) to see that type of thing, say so!

 - If the problem is not readily apparent, for example because it’s something going on inside a tooth, ask your dentist to explain it to you.
 This could be done using a drawing or by describing the problem in simple terms.

 - Ask your dentist which treatment (and which materials, if applicable) they would choose for themselves if they had the same problem, and why.

 - In the normal way, you should now have a clear idea of why the treatment was suggested.
 If you still have good reasons to doubt the recommendation, get a second opinion, or ask for advice on our Dental Phobia Forum.

 - If you forgot to ask a question, write it down and ask it the next time you see your dentist, or send them an email.

 It is your right as a patient to decline any treatment you don’t want.

 However, if a dentist reckons that you’re putting your dental health in jeopardy by opposing necessary treatment in the long run, they have the right not to have you as a patient.
 Also, you cannot sign away your right to proper treatment, or make unreasonable requests (e. g. having all your teeth removed even though there is no clear indication for this).
 Dentists are bound by a code of ethics, and failing to provide proper treatment could get them into trouble with the law.

 Dentists who enjoy their work will want their patients to take an active interest in their dental health and treatment decisions.
-As an active partner in your care, you can ensure that you make the best choices for yourself, with the help and advice from your dentist.
+As an active and equal partner in your care, you can ensure that you make the best choices for yourself, with the help and advice from your dentist.